chris-the-wiz/siwe_minimal_rust/README.md

 # siwe_minimal_rust
-Minimal implementation of siwe for Rust
+Minimal implementation of Sign In With Ethereum for Rust